LLMs as Hackers: Autonomous Linux Privilege Escalation Attacks: Discussion

-\paragraph{Missing common-sense or experience.} GPT-4 commonly searched for \textit{suid} binaries and then tried to exploit every one of the found binaries.
-A human penetration tester would (or rather should) know that a typical Linux system commonly includes \textit{suid} commands (such as \textit{passwd}, \textit{newgrp}, etc.), but as there are no known exploits for those their examination can be skipped.
-This is alluded to common-sense or experience by pen-testers~\cite{hackerswork}.
-GPT-4 does not have this experience yet.
+\textbf{Missing experience.} \gptfour\ commonly searched for \textit{suid} binaries and then tried to exploit every one of the found binaries.
+An experienced human penetration tester would know that a typical Linux system commonly includes \textit{suid} commands (such as \textit{passwd}, \textit{newgrp}, etc.), but as there are no known exploits for those, their examination can be skipped.
+To quote one of the human pen-testers: ``\textit{while this binary is suid, I've seen it on many systems so I believe that it is a common occurrence and not exploitable}''.
+This is alluded to common-sense or experience by pen-testers~\citep{hackerswork}. \gptfour\ does not have this experience yet.
+The same behavior of testing all potential suid binaries, was seen while using the same vulnerable virtual machines with novice human penetration testers.

-\paragraph{Keeping up to date.} GPT-3.5 and GPT-4 were initially reported to have a training cut-off date of September 2021, but are said to be recently updated to January 2022~\cite{gpt_cutoff}.
-This matches the observed behavior of the GPTs only using dated exploits that were at least 4+ years old.
-This can be problematic in the fast-paced security world, for example, most existing typical Linux privilege-escalation VMs should currently be vulnerable to a libc exploit~\cite{looneyTunables}.
-LLMs will not pick up these advancements by default and may require continuous fine-tuning.